pconde705/ProjectAPIApp/README.md

 ## Testing

 To test this API, download this repo, and in your terminal navigate to the root folder, and run 'rails s'.
-Then using Postman or an equivalent API testing environment, type in localhost:3000/api/contents in the request URL field, choose a GET or POST request (keep in mind that if this is your first time testing, start with POST, so when you run a GET request you have something to fetch from the database).
+Then using Postman or an equivalent API testing environment, type in 'localhost:3000/api/contents' in the request URL field, choose a GET or POST request (keep in mind that if this is your first time testing, start with POST, so when you run a GET request you have something to fetch from the database).
 For your key, type in 'content[page_url]' and for your value, simply copy paste the url of any website you wish to test.

 ## JSON View

-If you wish to see the parsed JSON in your browser, then once you've made a succesful POST request, navigate to 'http://localhost:3000/api/contents' where you will see all the data from the POST requests you've made.
+If you wish to see the parsed JSON in your browser, make sure you still have your rails server running.
+Once you've made a succesful POST request, navigate to 'http://localhost:3000/api/contents' where you will see all the data from the POST requests you've made, structured by the page url and the id of the content received.

 ```ruby
 @contents.each do |content|